Nepal Earthquake: Return to Nuwakot

 In November 2015, I visited Nepal with my photographer friend Nathan Horton.
 We encountered a country still reeling from the aftermath of the earthquake that shattered the country in April.
 Then tourism was non-existent and transport was at a standstill with lengthy queues of neglected motorbikes and cars lining the way to closed petrol stations; the consequence of a heartless embargo on fuel coming in from neighbouring India.
 My flight out had to stop in northern India as there was insufficient fuel at Kathmandu airport to fly all the way to Delhi.

 I carried my 93-year-old mother out and hid behind the house.
 I felt like everything was falling apart, dust was everywhere in the air, houses were falling down and the earth was moving

-We visited the village of Nuwakot, which was some 30 kilometres from the epicentre of the Nepal Earthquake.
+We visited the village of Nuwakot, which was some 30 kilometres from the epicentre of the Nepal Earthquake 2015.
 Once a proud capital of Nepal it now lay in ruins.
-I interviewed several of the villagers, but one stood out, and it was she that I had come to meet.
+I interviewed several of the villagers, but one stood out, and it was she that I had returned to meet.

 Nuwakot – history in ruins

 Despite its diminutive stature, the ancient capital of Nuwakot is steeped in historical significance to the Nepali people.
 It was from here that King Prithivi Narayan Shah and his army rode to conquer the Kathmandu Valley in 1768 to unify the nation.

 The long winding road that climbs from the market town of Trusili, eventually leads to the ancient Nuwakot Durbar Square.
 The most significant building on the square is Taleju Temple built by King Mahendra Malla in 1564.
 Unfortunately, much of the square has been devastated by the Nepal Earthquake 2015 that destroyed an estimated 30,000 buildings in the area as well as taking 1,000 lives.
 Restoration work has been painstakingly slow.